nextstrain/augur/docs/exportv.md

 ## How do I use a config file in `v2`?

-### Why might I want to use a config file?
+### Why use a config file?
 We have tried to make the command line options cover everything you need to get a run working in `augur` and `auspice`.
 However, there are still some features that offer more options or are only available when you use a config file.

-If you use a config file, you can:
+With a config file, you can:
 * Specify exactly what you want as a filter option
 * Set the default display view
 * Give color-by traits more specific titles to display